About this Program

 Subsequent Course and GPA Requirements

-Following the first year of study, health science studies students meet with their academic advisers and develop a customized plan of study that incorporates their academic and career goals.
-To remain in good standing within the program, students must maintain an overall science GPA of 2.25 and earn 122 credits for degree completion.
+Following the first year of study, Health Science Studies students meet with their academic advisers and develop a customized plan of study that incorporates their academic and career goals.
+To remain in good standing within the program, students must maintain an minimum overall science GPA of 2.25 and earn 120 credits for degree completion.
 Course selections must fulfill the following:

 |University Curriculum Requirements||46|